 7. Notify tenants or letting agents about planned works and update your compliance records once complete.

-Retrofitting older rental properties can seem daunting, but it’s a vital step towards future-proofing your investment and staying compliant with EPC regulations.
-With the right mix of insulation, heating upgrades, and ventilation, even the oldest homes can become warmer, more efficient, and more desirable places to live.
+Retrofitting older rental properties can seem daunting, but it’s a vital step to help prepare for potential future regulatory changes.
+With the right mix of insulation, heating upgrades, and ventilation, even the oldest homes could become warmer, more efficient, and more desirable places to live.